geobretagne/mreport/docs/INSTALL.md

 ## Prerequis

-You need to have a running instance of postgres installed
+You need to have a running instance of postgres installed and this process is for Linux systems.

 ## 1 - Create and configure database